Netflix's weak subscriber additions at odds with lofty valuation

-(Reuters) - Investors questioned Netflix Inc’s premium valuation after the video-streaming service reported U.S. subscriber additions below its own expectations, a sign that competition from the likes of Hulu is intensifying.
+Oct 15 (Reuters) - Investors are likely to question Netflix Inc’s premium valuation after the video-streaming service said on Wednesday that third-quarter subscriber additions in the United States came in below its own expectations.

-Netflix shares fell more than 9 percent to $100.11 in early trading on Thursday.
+Netflix shares fell 3 percent to $107.30 in premarket trading on Thursday.

+The video-streaming service provider had forecast an addition of 1.15 million subscribers in the its home market in the quarter, but ended up with just 880,000.

+But analysts’ remained largely upbeat about the long-term prospects of the company.

+At least four analysts raised their price target on the high-flying stock on Thursday.
+J.P.
+Morgan analysts were the most bullish, boosting their target to $137 from $127.

-While Netflix blamed the disappointing numbers on the mandated transition to chip-based debit and credit cards, some analysts said the reason seemed unconvincing since these cards have been around for a while.
+Netflix blamed the disappointing numbers on the mandated transition to chip-based debit and credit cards, but some analysts said the reason seemed unconvincing because these cards have been around for a while.

-“The Netflix excuse is laughable,” said Michael Pachter, an analyst at Wedbush Securities, who is rated four stars on a scale of five on StarMine for the accuracy of earnings estimates of Netflix.

-Pachter is the most bearish analyst on the stock with an “underperform” rating and a price target of $40.

 The company has wooed fans with original shows such as “Orange is the New Black” and “House of Cards”, but faces stiff competition from Hulu, a smaller but increasingly popular streaming service.